by Chris Woodford. Last updated: September 8, 2015.

 one basic point: a huge amount of energy is needed to get anything up into space.

 (You can read a much more detailed explanation in the Wikipedia article on

 Photo: Test firing the Space Shuttle's main engine.
-Picture courtesy of Great Images in NASA.
+Picture courtesy of NASA on the Commons.